nopcho/rtcproctor/README.md

 1. Stream codes are exchanged between a proctor and his/her students before the exam.
 How the codes can be exchanged are explained in the next section.
 2. Each student use a browser to open a 'RTCProctor - Student Page', and fill in his/her stream code.
 Then, press 'Go Live'.
 This should create a video stream available to anyone who know the code.
 3. A proctor open a 'RTCProctor - Monitor Page'.
 Add a list of student-streamcode pairs to a textbox shown on the first page.
 Press 'Next' to start receiving video streams from students.
-4. Any time during the live connection, a student or proctor can request attention by clcking on the 'hand-shake' icon on the top-right corner of the chat message box.
+4. Any time during the live connection, a student or proctor can request attention by clcking on the 'hand-waving' icon on the top-right corner of the chat message box.
 Both side and exchange text message with each other.
 5. For a proctor to view individual video, as well as start a chat with each student, click on a student name/id below the video box.

 Note that, because a student acts like a broadcaster and a proctor acts like a receiver, there can be more than one proctors viewing student streams at the same time.
 Also, whatever happens to a proctor machine does not interrupt video streaming.
 Also, importantly, due to a variety of mobile phone devices in use these days, some of students' device may not yet support WebRTC.
 If so, RTCProctor may not function properly on these devices.

 A live demo is available at https://rtcproctor.herokuapp.com  (However, this site runs on a Heroku free plan, with limited quota on usage transaction.
-Therefore, availablity can be limited and not guaranteed).
+Therefore, availability can be limited and not guaranteed).
 *  A student page: https://rtcproctor.herokuapp.com/rtcproctor-s.html
 *  A proctor (monitor) page: https://rtcproctor.herokuapp.com/rtcproctor-m.html